Audi: European Le Mans Series

 Audi participated in the 2003 1000km of Le Mans which was a one-off sports car race in preparation for the 2004 European Le Mans Series.
-The factory team Audi Sport UK won races and the championship in the 2004 season but Audi was unable to match their sweeping success of Audi Sport North America in the American Le Mans Series, partly due to the arrival of a factory competitor in LMP1, Peugeot.
+The factory team Audi Sport UK won races and the championship in the 2004 season but Audi was unable to match its sweeping success of Audi Sport North America in the American Le Mans Series, partly due to the arrival of a factory competitor in LMP1, Peugeot.
 The French manufacturer's 908 HDi FAP became the car to beat in the series from 2008 onwards with 20 LMP wins.
 However, Audi were able to secure the championship in 2008 even though Peugeot scored more race victories in the season.